 Phone (312) 440-2689

 Online registration for the DAT is now available.
-Go to http://www.ada.org/prof/ed/testing/dat/index.asp for information.
+Search for the DAT Program Guide for information.
+Be sure to read the guide completely and carfully.

-Because of the computerized format, the ADA has contracted with Sylvan Learning Centers to administer the test.
-The nearest Sylvan Center is in Salt Lake City, or Ogden, Utah; there is also one in Boise.
-Other locations are available around the U.S. in the event you are in some other locality when you want to take the test.
+Because of the computerized format, the ADA has contracted with Prometric test centers to administer the test.
 The Dental Admission Testing Program assumes the applicant to have completed at least one year of college education which included courses in biology, organic, and inorganic chemistry.
 Physics is not covered on the test.
 An applicant can take the DAT as many times as one wishes.
 It is the policy of the Council on Dental Education, however, that the results of the most recent four exams will be released to the dental schools.
 Test results are reported to the applicant and the dental schools within two to four weeks.
 Through the use of standard scores, it is possible to compare the applicant directly with dental school candidates on a national basis.
 This test can be important in your selection because it is the only chance for a dental school to quantitatively compare applicants on a common basis.